leonkoech/Easygit/readme.md

 5. Now add easy git to your path.
 Start by creating bin directory if you don't already have it.
 It's in home/bin create bin
     ``mkdir -p ~/bin``
-        or  continur if bin already exists
+        or  continue if bin already exists

 6. copy script to bin